Brett Tolman: U.S. Attorney

 (R-TN), Senate Majority Whip Mitch McConnell (R-KY), and Senate Judiciary Committee member Mike DeWine (R-OH).

-Senator Hatch made a personal appeal to Attorney General Gonzales to drop his nomination of Kyle Sampson.
+Hatch made a personal appeal to Attorney General Gonzales to drop his nomination of Kyle Sampson.
 On June 9, 2006, President Bush nominated Tolman to the Utah post, and on July 21, 2006, the Senate confirmed Tolman by voice vote.

+Private legal career

 In December 2009, Tolman resigned and joined the Salt Lake City law firm Ray Quinney & Nebeker.
-Until a replacement could be named by President Obama and confirmed by the Senate, Carlie Christensen, a career attorney with the office, has been named as Acting U.S. Attorney.
-In 2019, Tolman resigned from Ray Quinney & Nebeker to start his own firm, The Tolman Group.
-Brett Tolman founded The Tolman Group to focus on public policy and government reform.
-He has been featured on Fox News discussing current events.
+In 2019, Tolman resigned from Ray Quinney & Nebeker to start his own firm, the Tolman Group, which focuses on public policy and government reform.
+Tolman has been featured on Fox News discussing current events.

-Pardon lobbying in the Trump administration

-On January 17, 2021, the New York Times published an article reporting that Tolman has "collect[ed] tens of thousands of dollars, and possibly more, in recent weeks to lobby the White House for clemency for the son of a former Arkansas senator; the founder of the notorious online drug marketplace Silk Road; and a Manhattan socialite who pleaded guilty in a fraud scheme".
-NBC News has similarly reported that Tolman was involved in the May 27, 2025 pardons of Todd Chrisley and Julie Chrisley, and had lobbied for clemency for Ross Ulbricht in Donald Trump's first term.
+Criminal justice reform

+Tolman was a leading supporter of the First Step Act, a bipartisan criminal justice bill passed by the 115th United States Congress and signed by President Donald Trump in December 2018.
+Tolman has been a prominent advocate for clemency requests, including for former Arkansas legislator Jeremy Young Hutchinson; media personalities Todd Chrisley and Julie Chrisley; and Silk Road founder Ross Ulbricht.